Per Olof Berg: Work

-Besides his academic activities, he has been active as strategic advisor to companies, public agencies and non-for profit organizations and as member of boards of consulting companies, media organizations and schools.
-Since 2021 Berg is president of the Swedish Academy of Culinary Art and Meal Science.
+In addition to his academic work, Berg has served as strategic advisor to companies, public agencies, and non-profit organizations and has held board positions in consulting firms, media organizations and educational institutions.
+From 2021-2024, he was president of the Swedish Academy of Culinary Art and Meal Science, after which he assumed the role of chair of the Scientific Committee at the International Academy of Gastronomy in 2024.